-- Transparent and fair behaviour, such as protecting human rights
+- Working with integrity and transparency such as protecting human rights.

 - Compliance with legislation, including fundamental rights at work - in particular freedom of association and elimination of discrimination throughout employment.

-- EvoBus conducts on-line and face to face training for all employees to emphasise the importance of acting with integrity and in line with our own internal Ethical Business Code.
+- We conduct on-line and face-to-face training for all employees to emphasise the importance of acting with integrity in line with ethical business practices.

-- EvoBus regularly undertakes a Human Rights Compliance Assessment to ensure that all areas of its business are compliant with its Ethical Business Code and international human rights standards and that all employees are treated in a fair and transparent manner.
+The Daimler Truck Group entities periodically undertake Human Rights Compliance Assessments to ensure that all areas of the business are compliant with the ethical practises and international human rights standards, and that all employees are treated in a fair and transparent manner.
 This includes adherence to the Working Time Directive and the Minimum Wage.

 This statement was last reviewed and approved by Michael Thielmann, CEO & Managing Director EvoBus (UK) Ltd, November 2021.